-Collaborative Process allows divorcing and separating couples to put family first and reach creative resolutions without litigation.
+Collaborative Process allows divorcing and separating couples to put family first and reach creative resolutions without stepping foot in a courtroom.

 No. Most spouses whose marriages are ending are experiencing conflict.
 The Collaborative Process addresses these difficult issues in a respectful manner.